rustadadam/PF-GAP/notes.md

 3. Added FreshPrince (though it doesn't work)
     a.
 However, tsfresh seems finicky and it won't load correctly.
 4. Added RDST
     a.
-Added Static handling (for the proximities - won't predict accurately yet)
+Added Static handling (for the proximities - won't predict with static yet)
+    b.
+Enabled it to work in the pipeline

 ## Questions before out meeting